 A NATIONWIDE NETWORK OF LOCAL ART INSTALLERS

 In 2007, Maggie hired a web designer named Scott Solda.
-He upgraded her web site and also took an interest in the art installation process.
+He upgraded her website and also took an interest in the art installation process.
 Scott approached Maggie with a plan to make installs more efficient, she liked the idea and made him her Installation Coordinator.
-Scott recruited and vetted installers to complete her nationwide projects, conducted time studies, researched the local costs of living and negotiated standardized prices for future installs.
+Scott recruited and vetted installers to complete her nationwide projects, conducted time studies, researched the local costs of living, and negotiated standardized prices for future installs.
 With the data he collected, formulas were created which predicted installation times and labor costs.
 Maggie saw immediate savings in travel expenses and was eventually able to eliminate those expenses completely.

-On August 23rd, 2015, Scott uploaded a computer program which utilized a database of installers and integrated it with pricing, scheduling, and file-sharing services.
+On August 23rd, 2015, Scott uploaded a computer program that utilized a database of installers and integrated it with pricing, scheduling, and file-sharing services.
 Art Installer Network started operations as a provider of Information Services, with a system that located the closest, most qualified installer available for any art project.